haoqichen20/phuego/README.md

 path/to/protein_list_3.txt
 ```

-Then submit your jobs using the following .sh script:
+Then submit your jobs using the following .sh script.
+The output will be organized into a two-layer folder structure under your specified result_dir.
+Modify argument value to suit your need.

 ```bash
 #!/bin/bash